 If you live in or plan to travel to a region where Ebola virus may be present, you can help protect yourself by avoiding contact with:

 - Blood and body fluids of people who are sick

 - Semen from a man who has recovered from Ebola, until testing shows that the virus is gone from his semen

 - Items that could be contaminated with blood or body fluids from someone who has Ebola

 - Bats, forest antelopes, and nonhuman primates (such as monkeys and chimpanzees), including their blood, fluids, or meat

 Centers for Disease Control and Prevention

-- Facts about Ebola (Centers for Disease Control and Prevention)
+- Vaccine Information Statement (VIS) -- Ebola Vaccine: What You Need to Know (Centers for Disease Control and Prevention)